pullannagari/ecs-training-notes/README.md

 - Components of an index:
   1. aliases - defines the alternate names for the index
-  2. mappings - automatically maps the type of the fields index can support only ONE type since version 6 /employees/_doc/332 - here _doc is the type we can get rid of type since version 7 /employees/332 is valid from version 7
+  2. mappings - automatically maps the type of the fields
+     a. index can support only ONE type since version 6 /employees/_doc/332 - here _doc is the type
+     b. we can get rid of type since version 7 /employees/332 is valid from version 7
   3. settings - index settings such as shards, replicas etc.